nojronatron/nojronatron.github.io/README.md

 ## Code 401 Things I Want To Learn More About

+-[ ] JUnit Tests: Why do they pass by default, without asserts or any code?
--[ ] Wiring Repositories in Spring
+-[ ] Wiring Repositories in Spring.
--[ ] Spring MVC especially SQL and other APIs
+-[ ] Spring MVC especially SQL and other DB APIs.
--[X] Interfaces: See OOP, Inheritance, Interfaces (below)
+-[X] Interfaces: See OOP, Inheritance, Interfaces (below).
--[ ] Proper and efficient installation of a specified JDK in Linux
+-[ ] Proper and efficient installation of a specified JDK in Linux.
--[ ] When and why would I choose to develop in Java vs C# or Python e.g. for a pet project
+-[ ] When and why would I choose to develop in Java vs C# or Python e.g. for a pet project.
--[ ] Trees and Decision Trees have perplexed me for a while I'd like to get over that
+-[x] Trees and Decision Trees have perplexed me for a while I'd like to get over that.
--[ ] Configuring Linux and Windows to support "IDEA ." to open IntelliJ at current directory
+-[ ] Configuring Linux and Windows to support "IDEA ." to open IntelliJ at current directory.
 -[X] How do I know when it is best to use Generics?
 Right from the beginning, especially if not sure of type that will be used.

 ## Advanced Software Development